 If South African sport were a body, mild itchiness would recently have given way to shivers, loss of appetite and nausea.
 A full-blown crisis in our sport – witness the current case of headless chicken syndrome in our rugby – is not quite around the corner, but neither is it too far away.

 Too many people on boards and macro-bodies in South Africa cannot see beyond their sectarian interests, invariably putting provincial bias ahead of national needs.
+Such a one-eyed approach means there are few governance opportunities to discuss what is best for the game at national level.

 Nowhere is this more obvious than in rugby, where the provincial presidents hold too much power at South African Rugby and often spend their money unwisely.
 It is they and their lieutenants who scout and contract (often with bloated rosters of players at under-19 and under-21 level), generally banging the provincial drum oblivious to the national good.